oxylabs/rotating-proxies-javascript/README.md

     }));
 ```

- Its time to create the `proxy` object.
-The structure will be as as explained in the earlier section.
+It is time to create the `proxy` object.
+The structure will be as explained in the earlier section.

 ```javascript
 // Create the Proxy object: